 How profitable a bank is has an effect on its safety and soundness.
-Earnings can be retained by the bank, expanding its capital buffer, or be used to deal with problematic loans, likely making the bank more resilient in tough times.
-Banks that are losing money, however, have less ability to do those things.
+A bank can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, likely making the bank more resilient in tough times.
+Losses, on the other hand, diminish a bank's ability to do those things.

-On Bankrate's earnings test, Bank Northwest scored 30 out of a possible 30, above the national average of 16.52.
+On Bankrate's test of earnings, Bank Northwest scored 30 out of a possible 30, beating out the national average of 15.12.

-For the twelve months ended June 30, 2017, the bank reported net income of $1.2 million on total equity of $10.7 million.
-The bank experienced an annualized return on average assets, or ROA, of 1.92 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank reported net income of $2.6 million on total equity of $11.7 million for the twelve months ended December 31, 2017.
+The bank experienced an annualized return on average assets, or ROA, of 2.04 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.